kowala-tech/drone-aws-device-farm-build/README.md

 # drone-aws-device-farm-build

-Drone plugin to schedule a test run in AWS Device farm.
+Drone plugin to upload and schedule a test run in AWS Device farm.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).